Debate Heats Up On Financial Overhaul Bill

-Secretary TIMOTHY GEITHNER (Department of Treasury): I am very confident that we're going to have the votes for a strong package of financial reforms that will bring derivative markets out of the dark, help protect taxpayers from having to fund future bailouts and trying to make sure we're getting Americans some basic protections against fraud and abuse.
+TIMOTHY GEITHNER: I am very confident that we're going to have the votes for a strong package of financial reforms that will bring derivative markets out of the dark, help protect taxpayers from having to fund future bailouts and trying to make sure we're getting Americans some basic protections against fraud and abuse.

 INSKEEP: Okay.
 So, the Republicans are describing this as a bailout; Democrats are basically saying Republicans have been meeting with Wall Street executives and trying to block regulation here.

 ROBERTS: So, the fact that the president is using this kind of rhetoric shows them that they're afraid that they might be losing the voters on their key issue.